Academic Policies and Regulations

 Continuing Registration Grades (Z)

 The Z grade shall be used to indicate continuing registration in multi-semester internship or thesis/dissertation courses where the final grade to be assigned will indicate the complete sequence of courses or satisfactory completion of the thesis/dissertation.
-Upon satisfactory completion of a multi-semester internship or thesis/dissertation, the final grade assigned will be an S. The Graduate School submits the change of grade for the last registration of thesis/dissertation courses once the thesis/dissertation has been accepted for publication.
+Upon satisfactory completion of a multi-semester internship or thesis/dissertation, the final grade assigned will be an S. The Office of Graduate Studies submits the change of grade for the last registration of thesis/dissertation courses once the thesis/dissertation has been accepted for publication.

 Any student who is not in good standing at the end of a semester shall be considered on probation as of the following semester.
 The college or program may also place students on probation for other reasons as designated by the college or program.
 Notification of probation shall be made to the student in writing by the department, with a copy to the College Dean.
 At the end of each probationary semester, the department shall recommend, in writing, to the College Dean one of the following: